-- Business startups which need start-up finance to get their companies u[p and running.
+- Business startups that need start-up finance to get their companies u[p and running.

-- Growing businesses which need the funds as well as putting back funds made to make more profit out of it.
+- Growing businesses that need the funds as well as putting back funds made to make more profit out of it.

-- Struggling businesses which need funds to bridge gaps between invoicing customers and getting paid.
+- Struggling businesses that need funds to bridge gaps between invoicing customers and getting paid.